Redefining Technology

 • Impact : Boosts operational transparency and trust

-Example : Example: By using AI-driven monitoring, a wafer processing unit identifies anomalies in real-time, enabling staff to address issues promptly, which enhances operational transparency and builds stakeholder trust.
+Example : Example: By using AI-driven monitoring, a wafer processing unit identifies anomalies in real-time, enabling staff to address issues promptly, enhancing operational transparency and building stakeholder trust.

 • Impact : High initial investment for implementation